This week, I welcome Chris Budd back to the show.

 Chris has worked in the financial planning industry all his life.
 Seven years ago, bored and trapped in his business, he started trying new things and being more creative.
 He wrote novels, played in a covers band and changed the business so he was the least important person in it.

 This culminated in selling it to an Employee Ownership Trust.
 He works now as a consultant and a writer of business guides.
 He has followed his first book, The Financial Wellbeing Book, with a second: The Eternal Business, about a different way to build a sustainable business.

 Summary of our chat

-If you enjoyed – Lyndsay Phillips on content marketing, business planning and beating your inbox – please leave a comment or a review on iTunes.
+If you enjoyed – Chris Budd on Employee Ownership Trusts: A new way to build sustainable businesses – please leave a comment or a review on iTunes.

 And if you know anyone who would enjoy the show – please share it with them.
 You can use the buttons below to share on social media.